 SBI PO Mains Exam Pattern

-Mains examination is parted into two phases – Objective Test and Subjective Test.
+The SBI PO Mains examination is parted into two phases – Objective Test and Subjective Test.
 The objective paper includes a total of four sections with 155 questions.
-On the other hand, the subjective paper assesses letter and essay writing skills of test takers.
+On the other hand, the subjective paper assesses the letter and essay writing skills of test-takers.
 Get a glimpse of the paper pattern of both the tests through these tables: